 - Digital Security Professional Development (DSPD)

-- To track local and global cyber activities/programmes/incidences/research, analyze and share ensuing strategies with Nigerians;
+- Track local and global cyber activities/programmes/incidences/research, analyze and share findings and mitigations with Nigerians;

-- To develop policies and guidelines on how to identify, protect, respond, and recover from threats in cyber space, particularly as it affects MDAs.
+- Develop policies and guidelines on how to identify, protect, respond and recover from threats in cyber space, particularly as it affects MDAs;

-- To institute mechanisms for monitoring compliance with such guidelines.
+- Institute mechanisms for monitoring compliance with such guidelines;

-- To coordinate nationwide participation to realize national strategy and cybersecurity objectives;
+- Coordinate nationwide participation to realize national strategy and cybersecurity objectives;

-- To facilitate the establishment of a national PKI with internal structure and governance mechanisms to ensure effectiveness of a dependable Trust chain for online transactions;
+- Facilitate the establishment of a national PKI with internal structure and governance mechanisms to ensure effectiveness of a dependable Trust chain for online transactions;

-- To conduct studies to decipher global direction of cyber activities and knowledge requirements, and provide the enabling environment for active participation of all, to produce a constant stream of quality manpower for servicing internal needs and exporting skilled human capacity;
+- Conduct studies to decipher global direction of cyber activities and knowledge requirements, and provide the enabling environment for active participation of all, to produce a constant stream of quality manpower for servicing internal needs and exporting skilled human capacity;

-- To develop framework for institutional capacity for professional skills development and align it with certification authorities globally, and broker alliances with local vendors for mutual benefits;
+- Develop framework for institutional capacity for professional skills development and align it with certification authorities globally, and broker alliances with local vendors for mutual benefits;

-- To keep track of such capacity in a national database and repository where needy agencies could access it;
+- Keep track of such capacity in a national database and repository where needy agencies could access it;

-- To conduct research into risks and opportunities inherent in the business landscape of the Agency; and
+- Conduct research into risks and opportunities inherent in the business landscape of the Agency; and

-- To formulate guidelines on Business continuity for MDAs and businesses, including recovery mechanisms so as to forestall service outages.
+- Formulate guidelines on Business continuity for MDAs and businesses, including recovery mechanisms so as to forestall service outages.